gvwilson/sdxpy/en/src/vm/index.md

 [% inc file="vm.py" keep="op_beq" %]

+This [%g conditional_jump "conditional jump" %] instruction is how we will implement `if`.
+{: .continue}

 ## Assembly Code {: #vm-assembly}

-We could figure out numerical op codes by hand, and in fact that's what [the first programmers][eniac_programmers] did.
+We could write out numerical op codes by hand, just like [the first programmers][eniac_programmers] did.
 However,
 it is much easier to use an [%i "assembler" %][%g assembler "assembler" %][%/i%], which is just a small compiler for a language